Jeffrey-Sardina/Divine-Abandonment-Language/grammar.md

 For all other questions, general question word "lo" precedes the question, which is formed otherwise as a statement.

 ### Negation
-Verb negation for 1-syllble verbs is done with the negative particle "who".
+Verb negation for 1-syllble verbs is done with the negative particle "wha".
 This is also done if the verb being negated already has an infix (though that is rare -- it is more standard to remove the very infix and say that with a simple adverb instead in common use of the language).

-In all other cases, "who" is infixed to the verb being negated using standard infix rules.
+In all other cases, "wha" is infixed to the verb being negated using standard infix rules.
+Note that it must change for agreement!